CSecLab/cseclab.github.io/people/alessandro_armando.md

 ### Supervision

-I have supervised more than 30 students during the preparation of their M.Eng.
+I have supervised more than 30 students during the preparation of their M.Sc.
 Thesis.
 I have also been PhD advisor of the following people:

+- Metoui Nadia, ``Privacy-Aware Risk-Based Access Control Systems'', University of Trento, 2018.
 - Avinash Sudhodanan, "Automatic Security Testing of Browser-Based Security Protocols", U. of Trento \& FBK in the context of the SECENTIS project, 2017.
 Joint supervision with Luca Compagna and Roberto Carbone.
 Current Position: Researcher at IMDEA.
 - Tuan Anh Truong, "Efficient Automated Security Analysis of Complex Authorization Policies", University of Trento and FBK, 2015.
 Joint supervision with Silvio Ranise.
 Current Position: Lecturer at the University of Technology, Vietnam.
 - Luca Verderame, "Security Analysis of the Android Operating System", University of Genova, 2012.
 Joint supervision with Alessio Merlo and Gabriele Costa.
 Current Position: CEO at Talos, Genova.